9:15 AM – Gathering Time

 What can I expect?

 Church is meant to be a place where people find God, whether you walk through the door as a believer or skeptic.
 So, expect to meet God!
 Our worship service is designed towards that end.
 You can also expect to be warmly greeted by friendly people, so please linger after the service.
-Children aged Pre-Kindergarten and older stay with us in the sanctuary for the first part of the service before being dismissed to the children’s ministry.
+Children aged Pre-Kindergarten through 2nd grade will stay with us in the sanctuary for the first part of the service before being dismissed to Children’s Church.

 Worship music at Redeemer is historically informed yet culturally relevant.
 We embrace the traditions of the past and combine them with the best of our modern age.
 Our services are lively, reverent, liturgical, and engaging.